 Kitty Goes to War

-It is part of the Kitty Norville #8 series and is a This urban fantasy is a paperback edition that was published by Tor Books on June 29, 2010 and has 334 pages.
+It is part of the Kitty Norville #8 series and is a urban fantasy that was published by Tor Books on June 29, 2010 and has 334 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dark and Stormy Knights, Kitty Goes to Washington, Kitty and the Midnight Hour, "Kitty Meets the Band", Hex Appeal, Kitty and the Silver Bullet, Kitty and the Dead Man’s Hand, Kitty Raises Hell, Kitty's House of Horrors, Kitty's Big Trouble, Kitty's Greatest Hits, Kitty Steals the Show, Kitty Rocks the House, Kitty in the Underworld
+Other books by this author which I have reviewed include Dark and Stormy Knights, Kitty Goes to Washington, Kitty and the Midnight Hour, "Kitty Meets the Band", Hex Appeal, Kitty and the Silver Bullet, Kitty and the Dead Man’s Hand, Kitty Raises Hell, Kitty's House of Horrors, Kitty's Big Trouble, Kitty's Greatest Hits, Kitty Steals the Show, Kitty Rocks the House, Kitty in the Underworld

 Eighth in the Kitty Norville urban fantasy series about a pack of werewolves in Denver led by a radio talk show host.